 The study program may be interrupted at the most for one university year over the whole of the program.
 This must be for exceptional reasons explained in writing to the Program Director who will then give approval or not.
 If approval is given and studies are interrupted, the student is no longer registered as a student at the ICN Business School and may not make use of any of the services or other advantages of ICN registration during the period of interruption.
 In particular the student cannot enjoy the benefits of an internship agreement.
+The maximum number of registrations on the ICN Master program is therefore 6 academic

-The maximum number of registrations on the ICN Master program is therefore 6 academic years (3 years teaching + 1 'Experience'/gap year + 1 approved re-take year + 1 exceptional additional year to validate any uncompleted modules or uncompleted Quitus).
+The maximum number of registrations on the ICN Master program is therefore 6 academic years (3 years teaching + 1 'Experience'/gap year + 1 approved re-take year + 1 exceptional additional year to validate any uncompleted Teaching Units (UE) or uncompleted Quitus).